walteralleyz/Java-Solitaire/README.md

 ## Quick Start

-1. Open this project in your IDE of choice, and run `Main.java` as a normal Java app.
+1. Open this project in your IDE of choice, and **Run** as a normal Java app.
 2. Another option, is to your open Terminal / Powershell, go to this project's root directory and execute:
 ```bash
 ./gradlew run